HERMES-CBSSPOIMME/hermes-messaging-management-service/README.md

 # Hermes Messaging Management Microservice

 Hermes Instant Messaging Management Microservice aims to provide a secure ACL management interface on top of VerneMQ MQTT broker.
-The system is designed with integration in mind in order to provide the developer with an easy to integrate a messaging service in his/her applications.
+The system is designed with integration in mind in order to provide developers with an easy to integrate messaging service in their applications.

 ## Table of Contents
 - [Hermes Messaging Management Microservice](#hermes-messaging-management-microservice)